Eligibility Requirement and Guidelines

 - campus-sponsored meetings or activities of professional associations

 - campus-sponsored meetings or activities of off-campus non-profit organizations non-campus-sponsored meetings or activities of off-campus organizations

 - All sponsored and non-sponsored groups wishing to rent or use University facilities and wishing to serve alcohol, must complete an application for permission to serve alcoholic beverages.
 A written alcohol policy/guideline will be provided with the application.

-- The Office of Special Events and University Police must approve the application.
+- University Property Management and University Police must approve the application.

 - All sponsored and non-sponsored events must adhere to the Alcohol Policy and the Business and Professional Code, Section 27658 through 25665, and University regulations.

 - all events on campus where alcoholic beverages are being served shall post a sign indicating that alcohol shall not be consumed by persons under the age of twenty-one